 Do contact materials require some kind of separate approval by an authorised research institution or how is a material/product verified as being approved as a contact material?

 There is no formal authorisation procedure for contact materials.
 On the other hand, authorisation has been given for the constituents from which some materials (plastic and regenerated cellulose, constituents used in active and intelligent materials) may be made.
-A manufacturer who knows the composition of the contact material and has examined its suitability for food contact is obliged to provide the customer with so-called compliance documentation attesting chemical suitability for food contact, the justification for this (e.g. legislation, examinations, etc.) as well as instructions for use (at least food types, temperature limits and contact time restrictions).
+A manufacturer who knows the composition of the contact material and has examined its suitability for food contact is obliged to provide the business customers with so-called compliance documentation attesting chemical suitability for food contact, the justification for this (e.g. legislation, examinations, etc.) as well as instructions for use (at least food types, temperature limits and contact time restrictions).
 The requirement comes from Regulation (EU) 1935/2004 (Article 16).
+The consumer is informed about the correct use of contact materials on the labelling of contact materials.

 From which authority can a declaration of compliance for food contact material be obtained?